LeaderPortfolio

 Stanford Doerr School of Sustainability

-A donation to establish a school focused on climate change and sustainability at Stanford University.
+Donation to Stanford University to launch a new school focused on climate change and sustainability.